 My usual answer is web stuff, or web development.
 It doesn't really matter what you call it.
-I could tell people I train web servers to cope with the emotional and conceptual implications of the modern internet and most would nod thoughtfully and say they've heard there's a lot of money in that.
-The inner workings of the interwebs are not something the general public gets excited about.
-Besides, "web stuff" is a legit way to describe what I do, I've fiddled with pretty much every aspect of the web over the last 15+ years.
+I could tell people I train web servers to cope, emotionally and conceptually, with the implications of the modern internet and most would nod thoughtfully and say they've heard there's a lot of money in that.
+The inner workings of the interwebs are not something most people think about.
+Besides, 'web stuff' is a legit way to describe what I do, I've fiddled with pretty much every aspect of the web over the last 15+ years.

 I registered designbyian.com in 2002.
-At the time I had already been self employed running websites and doing contract work for years, I was too busy actually working to spend a lot of time on self promotion.
+At the time I had already been self employed running websites and doing contract work for years, I was too busy actually working to spend a lot of time selling myself.
 Instead, in 2003, I put up a single page site over the course of a couple days, briefly listing the things I was proficient at, and pretty much left it at that.
 Looking at it now in 2011...
 Well it was a bit dated.
-This realization has inspired me to replace what was here with something even simpler than before.
-If this trend continues I will return in ten years and replace the page you're reading now with the word "hi".
+This realization has inspired me to replace the previous rush job with a new one.
+I like to think that I'll spend more time on it soon, but I know it won't happen.

 These days I still do contract work, I love building and improving things.
-After years of running websites and watching the internet evolve I like to think I have developed a larger perspective on web properties and applications, which is has led me to start consulting, and sometimes teaching.
+I also do consultation and teaching.
+After years of running websites and watching the internet evolve I like to think I have developed a larger perspective on web properties and applications.
+The projects I enjoy most are those that take all aspects of web business into consideration.
 It's great to have opportunities to put it all together.
 Beyond that I'm not particularly interested in writing a personal sales pitch.
 So instead I'm going to talk about how I learned about building the web.
 I'll try to be brief, apologies in advance if I fail.

-I started playing around on the internet back when a lot of the "web pages" (web site wasn't a popular term yet) of the time were nothing but text.
+I started playing around on the internet back when many of the web pages (web site wasn't a popular term yet) of the time were nothing but text.
 There were no search engines to speak of.
-The best way to find new pages was to visit a small but comprehensive list of links called Yahoo!.
+The best way to find new pages was to visit a small but comprehensive list of links called Yahoo!

 My first experiences of the web were via telnet.
-I would connect via dial up to a local BBS service and then telnet from there through an educational institution's internet connection using a borrowed password.
+I would connect via dial up to a local BBS service and then telnet from there through an educational institution's internet connection using a password of dubious origins.
 No images, just text.
 It's an amazing contrast to the modern web.
-Made more amazing by the fact that I get to have 'back in the day' stories without actually being old.
-It's amazing how fast things change in the digital world.
+Made more amazing by the fact that this wasn't really that long ago.
+Things move fast in the digital world.

-I used this pony express like connection mostly as a sales tool for my various entrepreneurial pursuits... and it actually worked.
-People were willing to buy things based on a little text blurb on a web page...
-Crazy.
-This was years before the dot-com bubble but it seemed clear to me that the internet would fundamentally change commerce.
+I used this pony express like connection mostly as a sales tool for various silly entrepreneurial pursuits, and it actually worked.
+People were willing to buy things based on a little text blurb on a web page... crazy.
+This was years before the dot-com bubble but it seemed clear that the internet would fundamentally change commerce.
 For my purposes, though, it was enough that it made me a little extra cash.

 Eventually I started building web pages of my own, selling products, referring people to incentive marketing companies, whatever looked interesting.
 I wish I had taken screen shots of those first websites, they were superior to pages full of little dancing rodents1, but only just barely.

-Fast forward a year or two and the dot-com bubble was hitting full stride, people were throwing millions of dollars at anything appearing to have the slightest potential, allowing thousands of companies to lose money in massive quantities and pretty much just ask for more when they ran out.
+Fast forward a year or two and the dot-com bubble was hitting full stride, people were throwing millions of dollars at anything appearing to have the slightest potential, allowing countless of companies to lose money in massive quantities and pretty much just ask for more when they ran out.
 It was at this point that the internet started paying all my bills.
-I had a head start on my peers who were busy learning to be employees while the internet was busy redefining, well, everything.
 This venture capital/absurdly huge IPO fueled craziness went on for years.
 I made no attempt to roll the dice at selling some silly idea and making millions.
 I was having more than enough fun playing with web development while not having to worry about rent.
 In the process I was learning about the widely varied, and sometimes conflicting, disciplines involved in being a webmaster.
 Incidentally the term webmaster is a little outdated now, if you're not familiar with it, don't worry, just know that leather and restraints are not a necessary component.

-In many ways these things are easier online than in a brick and mortar business environment because you have logs which, when interpreted correctly, can tell you exactly what your visitors are looking for, almost what they're thinking.
+Many aspects of business are easier online than in a brick and mortar environment because you have logs which, when interpreted correctly, can tell you exactly what your visitors are looking for, almost what they're thinking.
 The majority of what you want to know about your audience can be gleaned from your logs and everything that remains can be learned by encouraging them to interact with one another and interpreting the results.
+Much of the guesswork is removed.
 Determining your return on investment (ROI) when you run an advertising campaign is also a much more straightforward process online.
 In fact that one little truth is what funded the second internet boom, ultimately allowing the net to go from being a novelty that everyone knew would be big, just not exactly how, to being the planet's primary medium for commerce and communication as well as our first universal hub of knowledge.
 More on that in a minute.
 If you happen to disagree that the net is our primary medium of commerce and communication, it must still be 2011 as you're reading this.
-Give it a couple more years :-) the distinction between being on or off-line is already starting to disappear.
+Give it a few more years :-) the distinction between being on or off-line is already starting to disappear.

-I found that, as a webmaster, it's in your best interest to learn about all aspects of running a business: advertising, user experience, marketing strategy, sales, copy writing, customer service, even the books.
+I found that, as a webmaster, it's in your best interest to learn about every aspect of your business: advertising, user experience, marketing strategy, sales, copy writing, customer service, etc..
 When you can do everything yourself your overhead is almost nothing.
 This allows you to build and test an idea without a major financial risk and without assembling a large team.
 This to me was the real magic of the internet in the early days.
 Even today it remains possible for one person to accomplish things that are traditionally assigned to teams of people.
 Which is not to say that amazing things can't be accomplished through collaboration, but even then I have found that working with people who have at least passing knowledge of all aspects of the equation makes a project flow better, creates a tighter back end, a more beautiful front end and allows all of these things to happen faster.
 And the internet is all about faster.

 For quite a few years search engines took up the majority of my time.
-That's no longer really the case but I'm going to talk about them in more detail as they had a large role in both my life and the evolution of the net as a whole.
+That's no longer really the case but I'm going to talk about them in more detail as they had a large role in the evolution of the net as a whole.

 As time passed, and I became a better programmer, my work was involving progressively less design and more coding.
 At that time everyone wanted to be a web designer.
-Kids, senior citizens, possibly even pets, were building websites in their spare time.
+Kids, senior citizens, precocious livestock, were building websites in their spare time.
 Considerably fewer people could write code and less still could do it passably well.
 It's not that it's terribly difficult, just that it requires a certain perspective.

 During this period the internet bubble popped.
 The bottom dropped out of the tech stock market and countless companies, which had never even approached profitability, died overnight.
 Traffic numbers didn't decrease, however, people were spending as much time and money online as they had before.
 Many companies, especially those that were privately held, went largely unaffected.
 A fact which was partly lost in the media frenzy surrounding the crash.